ibkernel/custom-record-grep/README.md

 **Data must not contain other newline '/n' inside, or it will treat it as another record**

-When crgrep is loading the data, it will search the corresponding indexing file alongside (same file name, but with the extension 'tags').
+When the tool is loading the data, it will search the corresponding indexing file alongside (same file name, but with the extension 'tags').
 If no indexing file is found, the default scoring mechanism will be used.

 ### An example of a preprocessed index file